briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

-    3. _(3)_ There is sufficient clear sight distance to the left of the center or center line of the roadway to meet the overtaking and passing provisions of Section 331.05, considering the speed of the slower vehicle.
+    3. _(3)_ There is sufficient clear sight distance to the left of the center or center line of the roadway to meet the overtaking and passing provisions of [Section 331.05][], considering the speed of the slower vehicle.

 3. _(c)_ Except as otherwise provided in this subsection, whoever violates this section is guilty of a minor misdemeanor.
 If, within one year of the offense,